-(5) Management fees paid to 7177429 Canada Limited, a company controlled by Mr. Zhang, which provided the services of Mr. Zhang to the Corporation.

-(6) The Black Scholes valuation methodology was used to determine fair value on the date of grant.
+- (1) As a management director of the Corporation, Dr. Cai does not collect any director's fees relating to his role as a director. - (2) Represents fees paid to MLK Capital Corporation ("MLK") and Sinocan Capital Limited ("Sinocan"), companies controlled by Dr. Cai, through which Dr. Cai provides services to the Corporation. - (3) The Black Scholes valuation methodology was used to determine fair value on the date of grant.
 Accordingly, the value shown for these options are not in-the-money value at the time of grant, but the theoretical value of the options at that time based on the Black Scholes option pricing formula.
-Key assumptions and estimates used in the pricing model include a risk-free interest rate 1.07%-2.56% based on average yields of five-year Government of Canada benchmarks bonds, dividend yield 0%, volatility ranging from 84% to 95% based on historical volatility of the stock price of the Corporation for the five-year period immediately preceding the grant date, and expected option life of 5 years.
-Notwithstanding the theoretical value of these options, all of them had a nil in the money value of December 31, 2012.
-Please see the table under "Outstanding Share-based Awards and Option-based Awards for Named Executive Officers" for the in-the-money value of these options on December 31, 2012.

-(7) Amounts represent cash bonus awarded to the NEO in respect of the financial year.
+Key assumptions and estimates used in the pricing model include: a risk-free interest rate of 1.27%-2.56%, based on average yields of five-year Government of Canada benchmarks bonds, dividend yield of 0%; volatility ranging from 85% to 91% based on historical volatility of the stock price of the Corporation for the five-year period immediately preceding the grant date, and expected option life of 5 years.
+Notwithstanding the theoretical value of these options, all of them had a nil in the money value of December 31, 2013.
+Please see the table under "Outstanding Share-based Awards and Option-based Awards for Named Executive Officers" for the in-the-money value of these options as at December 31, 2013. - (4) Amounts represent cash bonuses awarded to the NEOs in respect of the financial year.